 The Help by Kathryn Stockett is an incredible book- one of my absolute favorites.
 It tells the stories about women we never think of…the maids who worked for white families in the 1960s…the black people who lived in constant fear in the south.
 I think the book does an amazing job of telling their stories.

-The movie, The Help, just came out in theaters.
+The movie, website like this The Help, phlebologist just came out in theaters.
 I was apprehensive to see it because I didn’t think it could do the book any sort of justice.
 I went and saw the movie with my mom and sister and I thought it was spectacularly done.
 I won’t say it was better than the book but seeing it made it much more real in many ways.
 The actors were incredibly cast, almost all of them were just what I imagined.
 While watching, I alternated between laughing and crying.
 It was so well done…and it’s a movie that certainly makes you think about what you saw for a long time after.

 I think movies and books like The Help are so important.
 They remind us of America’s dark past and how far we’ve come.
 But I think it also teaches us never to allow ourselves to grow complacent at the injustice and inequality we see around us.
 We’ve come a far way as a nation but there is still racism here.
 Living in the south I am continuously shocked at the prejudice I see here…towards black people, Hispanics, Middle Eastern People, homosexuals, atheists…and the list goes on.